 Please note that there are temporary restrictions on Croatian nationals taking up employment in Switzerland for more than three months or becoming self-employed in Switzerland.
-The number of new short-term permits and new residence permits that can be issued to Croatian nationals is capped for 2023.
+The number of new short-term permits and new residence permits that can be issued to Croatian nationals is capped for 2023 and 2024.

 You do not need a residence permit if you work for an employer in Switzerland for up to 3 months, or if you provide a service in Switzerland for a maximum of 90 days per calendar year.